 In 2014, the region Mara – Cosău – Creasta Cocoșului became an Ecotourism destination.
 It is here that the first green itinerary in the north was available.

-The itinerary links 7 traditional villages, 2 Natura 2000 Sites – Igniş and Gutâi-Creasta Cocoşului and 7 protected areas along 88 km, of which 48 km represent certified mountain routes.
+The itinerary links 7 traditional villages, 2 Nature 2000 Sites – Igniş and Gutâi-Creasta Cocoşului and also 7 protected areas along 88 km.
+48 km from the entire length represent certified mountain routes.

 In each village you can visit wood churches, specific to Maramures, high but narrow, with clapboard covers.